(translated by DeepL.com machine translation)

-The provider of this website and its pages automatically collects and stores information in so-called server log files, which your browser communicates to us automatically.
-The information comprises:
+The provider of the pages automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
+These are:

-- The IP address
+IP address used

-This data is not merged with other data sources.
+This data will not be merged with other data sources.

-This data is recorded on the basis of Art.
-6 Sect.
-1 lit. f GDPR.
-The operator of the website has a legitimate interest in the technically error free depiction and the optimization of the operator’s website.
-In order to achieve this, server log files must be recorded.
+These data are collected on the basis of Art.
+6 para.
+1 lit. f DSGVO.
+The website operator has a justified interest in the technically error-free presentation and optimisation of his website - for this purpose the server log files must be recorded.

-If you submit inquiries to us via our contact form, the information provided in the contact form as well as any contact information provided therein will be stored by us in order to handle your inquiry and in the event that we have further questions.
-We will not share this information without your consent.
+If you submit enquiries to us via the contact form, your details from the enquiry form, including the contact details you provided there, will be stored by us for the purpose of processing the enquiry and in the event of follow-up questions.
+We do not pass on this data without your consent.

-The information you have entered into the contact form shall remain with us until you ask us to eradicate the data, revoke your consent to the archiving of data or if the purpose for which the information is being archived no longer exists (e.g. after we have concluded our response to your inquiry).
-This shall be without prejudice to any mandatory legal provisions - in particular retention periods.
+The data entered by you in the contact form will remain with us until you request us to delete it, revoke your consent to storage or the purpose for data storage no longer applies (e.g. after your request has been processed).
+Mandatory statutory provisions - in particular retention periods - remain unaffected.

 4. Social media

-Social media plug-ins with Shariff
+Social media plugins with “Shariff”

-Facebook plug-ins (Like & Share button)
+Facebook plugins (Like & Share button)